twhlynch/mcpp-media-gen/README.md

 ### Usage

 Using blender or any other 3d modeling software, convert your model to a .obj file.

+Additionally, the models cannot use quads, so in Blender, triangulate the model using ctrl/command + t

 Run `./obj-mc filename.obj scale`